iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

-of <a href="https://en.m.wikipedia.org/wiki/Bambusa_oldhamii">Bamboo</a> and <a href="https://en.m.wikipedia.org/wiki/Moringa_oleifera">Moringa</a> forest which would form hedgerows as a fence and habitat for birds and animals, there is a road each side of forrest (Brown) for vehicles.
+of <a href="https://en.m.wikipedia.org/wiki/Bambusa_oldhamii">Bamboo</a> and <a href="https://en.m.wikipedia.org/wiki/Moringa_oleifera">Moringa</a> forest which would form hedgerows as a fence and habitat for birds and animals, the brown spirals are roads each side of forrest.

 </pre>